Analyze successful stores in existing markets

 - On the ribbon, click the Suitability Analysis tab.

-- On the Suitability tab, in the Criteria group, click Add Criteria.
+- In the Criteria group, click the Add Criteria button.

 The Data Browser window appears.